top of page

 Arseniy PETROV

-In recent years it has been a commonplace for thinking people to contemplate historical time as a moment that unites the actions of society and the personality.
-While the authorities were reinforcing the construction of an ideology around history, and drawing a picture of the future as a return to a glorious past, books were being published and read in Russia about the societies of Nazi Germany and the Soviet Union, anticipating (though far from completely) the vector of change and attempting an awareness of the properties of the imminent reality.
+Reflection on historical time as a moment that unites the actions of society and the individual has been common for thinking people in recent years.
+While the authorities were intensifying the construction of ideology around history and painting a picture of the future as a return to the great past, books on the societies of Nazi Germany and the Soviet Union were published and read in Russia, anticipating, but far from fully, the vector of change and trying to comprehend the properties of the coming reality.

-It would be a mistake to reduce all these experiences to a single pattern, just as it would be to reduce the entire response of Russian art to the historic tragedy of 2022 to a single theme.
-One strand of the common horror is the experience of one’s absolute isolation – in the face of the Leviathan that crushes any significant protest and devours the possible leaders of political protest; in the face of those who reproach you for belonging to an aggressor state or its culture; in the face of a historical process that breaks down everything around you, leaving you with a completely insignificant field of action.
-To some extent this new experience is a repetition of the past.
-We seem to have returned to what Brodsky said: “Over this century the Russian’s lot has been such as no other people has been fated to experience (though perhaps the Chinese got even more). […] We have seen the absolutely naked, literally naked fundamentals of life.
-They took away our clothes and shoes, and exposed us to a colossal existential cold.”
+It would be a mistake to reduce the entire experience of experiences to a single pattern, just as it would be a mistake to reduce the entire artistic response in Russian art to the historical tragedy of 2022 to a single theme.
+One side of the terrible-common consists of the experience of one's absolute loneliness: in front of the Leviathan, crushing any significant protest and devouring potential leaders of political protest; in front of those who reproach one for belonging to the attacking state or to its culture; in front of the historical process, which breaks everything around with a storm, leaving you with the most insignificant space for action.
+This new experience turns out to be in some way a repetition of the previous one.
+It is as if we have returned to the words of Brodsky: “Over the course of this century, the Russian people have suffered something that no other people (well, maybe the Chinese got more) have suffered. [...]
+We saw the absolutely naked, literally naked basis of life.
+We were stripped and taken off our shoes, and put out into the colossal existential cold.”

-After the beginning of the war, Pavel Otdelnov created a series in which he dissected it into snow-blown elements – a typical burnt-out building in Mariupol’, the dictator, the television with its atemporal “Swan Lake”.
-The most important, though, are the unclothed, generalised people of a whole “Generation”, exposed to the cold and freezing, up to their chests in snowdrifts, and also the word “Future”, powdered with snow.
-The lifeless frozen steppes here go beyond their banal association with Russia.
-The ruined house has lost its residents; the multitude of people who inhabited the “aggressor country” have lost the supports for their life, their connexions, their future, the value of which is felt to the full when it is lost.
-The greyness that covers everything in Otdelnov’s landscapes gives the images an appearance of ordinariness, and at the same time of historical atemporality.
-Weather with no prospect of brightening up takes on the dimension of historical hopelessness.
+After the war had already begun, Pavel Otdelnov created a series where he broke the war down into snow-covered elements.
+These included a burnt-out typical Mariupol house, a dictator, and a TV with the timeless "Swan Lake".
+The main thing is the naked and disunited people of an entire "Generation", exposed to the cold and freezing chest-deep in snowdrifts, as well as the word "Future", covered in snow.
+The lifeless frozen steppes here go beyond the banal associations with Russia.
+The destroyed house has lost its residents; many people who inhabited the "invading country" have lost their life supports, connections, a future, the value of which is fully felt in the loss.
+The grayness of Otdelnov's landscapes covering everything gives the images a look of ordinariness and at the same time historical timelessness.
+The weather's hopelessness has passed into the dimension of historical hopelessness.

 In recent exhibitions Andrey Kuzkin’s little figures moulded out of bread have appeared in the context of the group installation “Bedesmen and Heroes”.
 In 2022 they are being made in the same small format, but individually.
 In “In the Ruins”, made of broken tiles and cement found by chance, these figures are the highest expression of sorrow and pain.
 When he began to work with bread as a material, Kuzkin evoked the tradition of modelling in bread in Russian prisons, and eucharistic associations.
 It is hard to say whether this symbolism plays a part in his most recent work.
 Bread undoubtedly makes the rough finish convincing, and the generalised nature of the ruins allows a breadth of possible interpretations: as the victims of bombing, or as the wrecked lives of refugees and emigrants.
 The bareness, the lack of any covering for these modest – and for that very reason very trustworthy – figures allows an immediate experience of the misfortune that has befallen them.
 The series ends with “Eternal Spring in Solitary Confinement” with an absolutely minimalist mise en scène.
 Kuzkin’s man does not appear to have been driven into a corner, he calmly occupies his space.
 His surroundings do not look much like prison walls, on the contrary, they are softened by natural elements: the bare twigs of a bush, a bird, and something that might be either the sun or the moon (a ping-pong ball coloured a warm yellow).
 The prison walls shut him off from society, separate him from the milieu of family or friends, and Kuzkin’s “solitary confinement” is indeed close to Brodsky’s existential abandonment.